darktable-org/dtdocs/content/module-reference/utility-modules/shared/metadata-editor.md

 # module controls

 metadata entry fields
-: A separate field is displayed for each metadata item. `Ctrl+scroll` on any field to increase its height. `Ctrl+Enter` to insert a new line.
-Press `Enter` to apply any text entered in the current metadata field to the selected images.
+: A separate field is displayed for each metadata item.
+Hold Ctrl while scrolling with your mouse to increase the height of a field.
+Press Ctrl+Enter to insert a new line.
+Press Enter to apply any text entered in the current metadata field to the selected images.

 clear
 : Delete existing metadata from the selected images.